Norman conquest of southern Italy: Conquest of Amalfi and Salerno, 1073–1077

 The fall of Amalfi and Salerno to Robert Guiscard were influenced by his wife, Sichelgaita.
 Amalfi probably surrendered as a result of her negotiations, and Salerno fell when she stopped petitioning her husband on behalf of her brother (the prince of Salerno).
 The Amalfitans unsuccessfully subjected themselves to Prince Gisulf to avoid Norman suzerainty, but the states (whose histories had been joined since the 9th century) ultimately came under Norman control.

 By summer 1076, through piracy and raids Gisulf II of Salerno incited the Normans to destroy him; that season, under Richard of Capua and Robert Guiscard the Normans united to besiege Salerno.
 Although Gisulf ordered his citizens to store two years' worth of food, he confiscated enough of it to starve his subjects.
 On 13 December 1076, the city submitted; the prince and his retainers retreated to the citadel, which fell in May 1077.
 Although Gisulf's lands and relics were confiscated, he remained at liberty.
 The Principality of Salerno had already been reduced to little more than the capital city and its environs by previous wars with William of the Principate, Roger of Sicily and Robert Guiscard.
 However, the city was the most important in southern Italy and its capture was essential to the creation of a kingdom fifty years later.

 In 1073 Sergius III of Amalfi died, leaving the infant John III as his successor.
 Desiring protection in unstable times, the Amalfitans exiled the young duke and summoned Robert Guiscard that year.
 Amalfi, however, remained restless under Norman control.
 Robert's successor, Roger Borsa, took control of Amalfi in 1089 after expelling Gisulf (the deposed Prince of Salerno, whom the citizens had installed with papal aid).
 From 1092 to 1097 Amalfi did not recognise its Norman suzerain, apparently seeking Byzantine help; Marinus Sebaste was installed as ruler in 1096.

-Robert's son Bohemond and his brother Roger of Sicily attacked Amalfi in 1097, but were repulsed.
+Robert's son Bohemond I of Antioch and his brother Roger of Sicily attacked Amalfi in 1097, but were repulsed.
 During this siege, the Normans began to be drawn by the First Crusade.
 Marinus was defeated after Amalfitan noblemen defected to the Norman side and betrayed him in 1101.
 Amalfi revolted again in 1130, when Roger II of Sicily demanded its loyalty.
 It was finally subdued in 1131 when Admiral John marched on it by land and George of Antioch blockaded it by sea, establishing a base on Capri.